ChibiOS/ChibiOS/testhal/STM32/STM32L4xx/ADC/readme.txt

 *****************************************************************************
-** ChibiOS/RT port for ARM-Cortex-M4 STM32F476RG.                          **
+** ChibiOS/HAL - ADC driver demo for STM32L4xx.                            **
 *****************************************************************************

 ** TARGET **

-The demo runs on an ST NUCLEO-L476RG board.
+The demo runs on an STMicroelectronics STM32L4-Nucleo board.

 ** The Demo **

-The application demonstrates the use of the STM32L4xx ADC driver triggered by GPT.
+The application demonstrates the use of the STM32L4xx ADC driver.

+** Board Setup **

+- Connect PC1 to 3.3V and PC2 to GND for analog measurements.

 ** Build Procedure **

-The demo has been tested by using the free Codesourcery GCC-based toolchain and YAGARTO. just modify the TRGT line in the makefile in order to use different GCC toolchains.
+The demo has been tested using the free Codesourcery GCC-based toolchain and YAGARTO.
+Just modify the TRGT line in the makefile in order to use different GCC ports.

 ** Notes **